 Use a kitchen food scale to measure your envelope’s weight.
 If you don’t own one, Amazon makes a good entry level scale for $10.99 and there’s a higher end scale from My Weigh for $38 on Amazon Prime.
 Walmart also offers several cheap kitchen scales like this Milleroo scale for $8.25.

 If you're sending printed photos, check out our guide on how many stamps are needed to mail 4x6 photos — no scale needed!

 You can buy stamps at your local USPS post office and online at USPS.com — shipping is just over $1 for a sheet of stamps.
 Walmart and Amazon also carry stamps, as well as many local banks.
 Stamps from Amazon aren't a very good deal at $16.18 for a sheet of 20 which you can get for $5.18 less direct from the USPS.

-The previous rate change was on January 26, 2020.
-Rates for domestic letters under 3.5 ounces remained the same.
+On January 26, 2020 fates for domestic letters under 3.5 ounces remained the same.
 Rates for flats (large envelopes) and all global first-class mail increased.
 Global forever stamps went from $1.15 to $1.20.
-(Your old, round global stamps are also forever stamps now worth $1.20.)
-In addition, rates on additional ounces for flats (large envelopes) went up by $0.05 per additional ounce for domestic flats and changed for international flats as well.
+Rates on additional ounces for flats (large envelopes) went up by $0.05 per additional ounce for domestic flats and changed for international flats as well.
 Additional ounces for all international first-class mail changed with the base increase from $1.15 to $1.20.

 Where to apply stamps on a letter